-- Q1 2022 revenues of \$2.5M (CAD \$3.2M) represent 95% of the total FY 2021 revenues of \$2.7M (CAD \$3.5M), and growth of 605% over Q4 2021 revenues of \$0.4M (CAD \$0.5M). - Q1 2022 net revenues of \$2.0M (CAD \$2.6M) represent 86.2% of the total FY 2021 net revenues of \$2.3M (CAD \$3.0M), and growth of 686% over Q4 2021 net revenues of \$0.3M (CAD \$0.4M). - Q1 2022 net loss represents 4.1% of the FY 2021 net loss (95.9% lower), and 8.4% of the Q4 2021 net loss (91.6% lower), due to higher revenues and the positive change in fair value of financial instruments.
-Q4 2021's net loss also included substantial one-time charges and non-cash adjustments due to merger and IPO expenses, related accounting adjustments and one-time professional fees. - Revenues and net revenues were higher in Q1 2022 due to increased sales velocity, new retailer distribution wins (including placement of Hope and Sesame® products in Kroger stores), new revenues from the sale of RightRice® products, and new customers like QVC, where successful airings on QVC in January 2022 led to recurring return onair sales segment invitations for both MozaicsTM and RightRice®. - Revenues and net revenues were lower in Q4 2021 due to both seasonality as retailers focused on Holiday items (in the US, this seasonality can impact shipments and sales for better-for-you foods between mid-October and mid-December of each calendar year), and to the anticipated winding down of the airline Mozaics chips program due to scheduled annual menu changes by the airline. - Revenues and net revenues increased from Q4 2020 to Q2 2021, with a slight decrease to net revenue in Q3 2021 reflecting the initial impact of limited availability of organic ingredients.
-The Company has subsequently converted organic product lines to Non-GMO to minimize supply chain risk and cost increases from organic ingredients. - Net loss increased in Q3 2021 due to the consolidation of results following the RTO and the recognition of one-time merger transaction costs and equity-based compensation. - Net loss increased in Q2 2021 primarily due to an increase in sales and marketing expenses focused on the airline channel and investments to increase the social media presence for our brands. - Revenues and net revenues decreased from Q1 2020 to Q4 2020 as the Company was unable to fully service product demand in the first half of 2020 due to COVID-19 resource limitations and distributors prioritizing filling orders to large retailers of major brands to catch up to COVID-based accelerated grocery demand, resulting retail orders being filled at under 25% of demand in Q2 and Q3. - Net loss increased in Q4 2020 due to the impact of lower revenues and net revenues in the quarter and from retailer cancellation of new product resets due to COVID-19-driven labor shortages. - Net loss improved from Q2 2020 to Q3 2020 primarily due to reductions in sales and marketing expenses and other travel due to the cancellation of trade shows and travel restrictions as well as cancellations of in-store promotions and demo programs due to COVID-19.
+- Q2 2022 net income is due to higher revenues and a positive change in the fair value of financial instruments. - Revenues and net revenues were higher in Q2 2022 due to continued momentum from new retailer distributors and customers added in Q1 2022 and the latter part of FY 2021 as well increases in the sale of RightRice® products. - Q1 2022 revenues of \$2.5M represent 95% of the total FY 2021 revenues of \$2.7M, and growth of 605% over Q4 2021 revenues of \$0.4M. - Q1 2022 net revenues of \$2.0M represent 86.2% of the total FY 2021 net revenues of \$2.3M, and growth of 686% over Q4 2021 net revenues of \$0.3M. - Q1 2022 net loss represents 4.1% of the FY 2021 net loss (95.9% lower), and 8.4% of the Q4 2021 net loss (91.6% lower), due to higher revenues and the positive change in fair value of financial instruments.
+Q4 2021's net loss also included substantial one-time charges and non-cash adjustments due to merger and IPO expenses, related accounting adjustments and one-time professional fees. - Revenues and net revenues were higher in Q1 2022 due to increased sales velocity, new retailer distribution wins (including placement of Hope and Sesame® products in Kroger stores), new revenues from the sale of RightRice® products, and new customers and Publix and QVC, where successful airings on QVC in January 2022 led to recurring return on-air sales segment invitations for both MozaicsTM and RightRice®. - Revenues and net revenues were lower in Q4 2021 due to both seasonality as retailers focused on Holiday items (in the United States, this seasonality can impact shipments and sales for better-for-you foods between mid-October and mid-December of each calendar year), and to the anticipated winding down of the airline MozaicsTM chips program due to scheduled annual menu changes by the airline. - Revenues and net revenues increased from Q4 2020 to Q2 2021, with a slight decrease to net revenue in Q3 2021 reflecting the initial impact of limited availability of organic ingredients.
+The Company has subsequently converted organic product lines to Non-GMO to minimize supply chain risk and cost increases from organic ingredients. - Net loss increased in Q3 2021 due to the consolidation of results following the RTO and the recognition of one-time merger transaction costs and equity-based compensation. - Net loss increased in Q2 2021 primarily due to an increase in sales and marketing expenses focused on the airline channel and investments to increase the social media presence for our brands. - Revenues and net revenues decreased from Q1 2020 to Q4 2020 as the Company was unable to fully service product demand in the first half of 2020 due to COVID-19 resource limitations and distributors prioritizing filling orders to large retailers of major brands to catch up to COVID-based accelerated grocery demand, resulting retail orders being filled at under 25% of demand in Q2 and Q3. - Net loss increased in Q4 2020 due to the impact of lower revenues and net revenues in the quarter and from retailer cancellation of new product resets due to COVID-19-driven labor shortages.